-There has been much public discussion about support for loneliness lately, but ironically, while many folk feel lonely and isolated in lockdown, just as many will sigh with relief that social expectations are lifted from them, and it is easier to decline demands to mingle more than they really want to.
-They find themselves surprisingly pleased with the freedom to savour their own company, think their own thoughts and do things in their own time.
+There has been much public discussion about support for loneliness lately, but ironically, while many folk felt lonely and isolated in lockdown, just as many sighed with relief that social expectations were lifted from them, and it was easier to decline demands to mingle more than they really want to.
+They found themselves surprisingly pleased with the freedom to savour their own company, think their own thoughts and do things in their own time.

 And it is never black and white.
 Mercurial moods may swing from joy in nature, being alive and comfortable aloneness to worry and alarm over the welfare of loved ones and the world at large.

-Some clients with me learning to deal with anxiety are paradoxically feeling better because they are armed with tools to combat anxiety whereas it is new to many in lockdown.
+Some clients with me learning to deal with anxiety were paradoxically feeling better because they are armed with tools to combat anxiety whereas it was new to many in lockdown.

 If you find emotional life topsy-turvy at the moment, it might be helpful to understand that if you feel irritated and wish you could get away from family for a while it is perfectly normal.

-For all the people relishing more time than usual with loved ones in lockdown, there are those finding it tiresome and difficult to be around family night and day with less personal space or outside activities than usual.
+For all the people who relished more time than usual with loved ones in lockdown, there were those who found it difficult to be around family night and day with less personal space or outside activities than usual.
 We refresh our ideas by getting out and about with a mixture of people.

-If this is you, it’s important to realise that feeling irritated doesn’t mean that you don’t love your family in the right way.
+Your reactions to family might have dismayed you – feeling “out-of-character” with your sense of identity.
+If so, it’s important to realise that feeling irritated doesn’t mean that you don’t love your family in the right way.
 Emotions are usually mixed.
 They are also temporary and changeable in nature and pass if you let them.
 It is actually hard to hold any emotion constant unless you grasp onto it – turning it into a sticky mood.
 The worst thing you can do is criticise yourself for being irritated, because guilt oftentimes turns into resentment.
 To get rid of guilt you start to blame the other person for “making” you feel guilty.
 However much you love someone – people are irritating at times aren’t they?
 It happens.

 This is not to belittle serious underlying matters in your relationships.
 But choose your time to address them when you are not in a pressure-cooker situation, or you have outside help to deal with any fallout and re-construction.
 Either way, an ability to stand back and gain perspective will help see you through.